Join us in Rocket City!

 by Rex Mann, Board Member The American Chestnut Foundation, Kentucky Chapter Founder, Mt.
 Sterling, KY

 Rex Mann received a BS degree in forestry from NC State University in 1967.
 He served 42 years with the US Forest Service as a Land Manager and Fire Fighter at eight different duty stations, retiring in 2007.
-With a lifetime interest in American chestnut, he began a chapter of The American Chestnut Foundation in Kentucky in 2001 and served on the National Board of TACF for 14 years.
+With a lifetime interest in American chestnut, he founded TACF’s KY Chapter in 2001 and served on the National Board of TACF for 14 years.

 Living in Mt.
 Sterling, KY, with his wife, Anita, he has committed his remaining years to restoring American chestnut to the eastern forests.

 10:00 – 11:45 AM Morning Concurrent Educational Sessions 1 & 2